maxim-eyengue/R-Codes/Associate_Data_Scientist_in_R/README.md

 #  Datacamp Associate Data Scientist in R
-This folder contains R code written for completing the Datacamp certification.
+This folder contains all the R code written for completing the Datacamp certification.